Construction and Engineering

 The Rules of the Washtenaw County Water Resources Commissioner embody a shift in stormwater management philosophy.
 Where in the past these rules have governed stormwater management from a flood control perspective, they have been revised to include design standards that provide more sophisticated quantity control, and directly address water quality.

 These revisions are based upon the most current body of knowledge concerning stormwater management from across the state and country, modified as appropriate for application in Washtenaw County.
 A Technical Advisory Committee, representing both public and private interests within the County, contributed extensively to the content of these rules throughout the revision process.
-For detailed information, please read through the summary or view or download a full copy of the Rules of the Washtenaw County Water Resources Commissioner.
+For detailed information, please read through the Rules of the Washtenaw County Water Resources Commissioner.

-Please note that a new fee schedule was adopted by the Washtenaw County Board of Commissioners effective January 1, 2000.
+Please note that a fee schedule was adopted by the Washtenaw County Board of Commissioners

 Residential Development Size